playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 # Display

 While displaying the value in the console works well for debugging, it's not of much help to the user.
 After all, more than likely your users won't know what a console even is.
-Let's show `date` on-screen
+Let's show `dateStr` on-screen

 <!-- tabs:start -->